-A graduate student may voluntarily repeat one course while enrolled in a program; and it can only be a course in which a grade of B- or below was received.
+A graduate (master's or certificate) student may voluntarily repeat one course while enrolled in a program; and it can only be a course in which a grade of B- or below was received.
 The course may be repeated only once.

-(Note: Students who are placed on academic probation may be required to repeat one or more courses as part of their plan for reinstatement to good academic standing-see policy on Unsatisfactory Academic Standing below.
+(Note: Students who are placed on academic probation may be required to repeat one or more courses as part of theirplan for reinstatement to good academic standing-see policy on Unsatisfactory Academic Standing below.
 Courses that students are required to repeat as part of their academic probation do not count as "voluntarily" repeated courses.)